-COVID-19 Update (01/05/20): Under the current circumstances, the Pupillage Hardship Fund has been subsumed into the Hardship Fund for Students and Pupils.
+COVID-19 Update (01/05/20): Under the current circumstances, the Pupillage Hardship Fund has been subsumed into the Emergency Assistance Fund for Students and Pupils.

 The Middle Temple is able to make awards to members of the Inn who are in pupillage, or who have pupillage arranged, to alleviate cases of serious unexpected hardship.
 Their purpose is to ensure, so far as possible, that members of the Inn with the potential to succeed at the Bar are not prevented from doing so by some unexpected financial setback.
 The funds available are limited.